 Ideas into practice

-The WB Foundation traces its origins to Woods End Agricultural Institute, a non-profit established in 1979 by Will Brinton and the late Robert Parnes to pioneer soil lab methods for ecological farming.
+The Will Brinton Foundation traces its origins to Woods End Agricultural Institute, a non-profit established in 1979 by Will Brinton and the late Robert Parnes to pioneer soil lab methods for ecological farming.
 In its early years, the Institute worked as an innovation incubator for a partnership that later became Woods End Laboratory Inc., a separate commercial entity incorporated in 1988.
 Although legally and functionally distinct, the two entities collaborated on applications inspired by the Institute's groundbreaking work.

 Managed beech forest bordering farmland, Baltic Sea.
 Photo: WB 2023